 The target egg to smolt survival identified in the original summer/fall Chinook HGMP was 77.5% for sub-yearlings and 73.5% for yearlings (CCT 2008b).
-The cumulative egg to smolt survival, for the BY 2017 sub-yearlings, was 89.1%, which only includes the segregated program as there was not BY17 integrated sub-yearling program.
-The cumulative egg to smolt survival, for the BY 2017 yearlings, was 87.6%.
+The cumulative egg to smolt survival, for the BY 2018 yearlings, was 45.5% (52.8% for the segregated program and 38.2 for the integrated program.
+The reduced survival rate is due to the chiller issues.
+There were no BY18 sub-yearling releases for either program.

-2018 Broodstock collection
+2019 Broodstock collection

-Collection of summer/fall Chinook for BY 2018 occurred between July 2nd and August 17th via the CCT purse seine operation at the mouth of the Okanogan River.
+Collection of summer/fall Chinook for BY 2018 occurred between July 8th and August 13th via the CCT purse seine operation at the mouth of the Okanogan River.
 Both hatchery-origin and natural-origin brood were collected to supply the integrated and segregated production programs at CJH.
 As the seine was being pursed, 9-meter transport barges approached the seine vessel and tied off on the opposite side.
 The broodstock transport barges have two transport tanks, a 300 gallon for HORs and a 600 gallon for NORs.
 Brood fish were removed from the seine and placed headfirst in a rubber tube, or boot, containing some water and handed to the staff on the barges for placement in the holding tanks.
 A maximum of 14 HOR and 28 NOR brood could be loaded per barge.
 Once full, or at the commencement of the purse seine haul, the barges returned to the offload area at Mosquito Park approximately 2 km away.
-The brood was then removed from the tanks by hand, placed into a boot, then delivered to one of two 2,500 gallon tanker trucks and transported 16 km to the hatchery.
+The brood was then removed from the tanks by hand, placed into a boot, then delivered to one of two 2,500-gallon tanker trucks and transported 16 km to the hatchery.

 Water temperatures were of major concern during these operations and monitored to minimize trauma to the adult brood.
-Okanogan River temperatures during July ranged from 66° F (19° C) to 78° F (25.5° C).
-In order to limit the effects of the temperature changes we monitored the temperature of all transport vessels and strived to not expose brood to changes greater than 8° F. We accomplish this by utilizing both well water and surface water when filling the barges and transport tankers, and monitoring our raceway temperatures.
+Okanogan River temperatures during July ranged from $67.5^{\circ}$ F ( $19.7^{\circ}$ C) to $78.4^{\circ}$ F ( $25.8^{\circ}$ C).
+In order to limit the effects of the temperature changes we monitored the temperature of all transport vessels and strived to not expose brood to changes greater than $8^{\circ}$ F. We accomplish this by utilizing both well water and surface water when filling the barges and transport tankers and monitoring our raceway temperatures.

-A weekly quota was developed to ensure that brood collections occurred across as much of the summer run timing as possible (Table A 4).
+A weekly quota was developed to ensure that brood collections occurred across as much of the summer/fall run timing as possible (Table A 3).
 If brood collection failed to meet the weekly quota it was adjusted the following week.
+However, due to low returns and to ensure overall broodstock goals were met, this quota was not followed and broodstock was collected as early as possible.
 The purse seine is only effective when there is a thermal barrier at the mouth of the Okanogan, therefore broodstock can only be collected there until late August or early September.
 Once at the hatchery, broodstock were offloaded 6 at a time into totes in order to inject with Draxxin and LA200 (liquamycin), with females receiving both while males only receiving LA200.
 Broodstock were then separated by program and sex and put into their designated raceways.
 The receiving water was approximately 57° F. The adult ponds had a flow rate of 500 gpm, and an exchange rate of 54 minutes, representing a Flow Index (FI) of 0.56 and a Density Index (DI) of 0.08 at max capacity.
 Upon arrival, adult ponds were put on well water.
-Due to low returns, the CJH ladder was also utilized to collect segregated broodstock.